fkyprianou/deved-platform/content/blog/en/getting-started-with-whatsapp-product-messages.md

 ---
-title: Getting Started with WhatsApp Product Messages
+title: Using WhatsApp Product Messages with the Vonage Messages API
 description: Learn how to use WhatsApp Product Messages to showcase products and services, and customers can browse and add products to a cart.
 author: michael-crump